sourcegraph/about/handbook/ops/bizops/ab-testing.md

 ## When to A/B test

 A/B testing is a good fit when there are several competing valid options with no clear answer, a clear metric to measure success, and a large enough number of users to test on.
+Evaluate:

 #### Impact